 All editing and montage including the color corrections and special effects were done by Firas Sameer.

-All background music were done and composed by Laith Sameer.
+All background music was done and composed by Laith Sameer.

 AUDIO MIXING & CORRECTIONS